Classroom Technology Online Summit Technology & the Pandemic: What’s Next for Schools?

 Here's what school districts, states, and the federal government are doing to improve at-home access to devices and the internet.

-Infrastructure The Big Pandemic Tech Challenge: Reliable, High-Quality Internet Experiences for All
+IT Infrastructure The Big Pandemic Tech Challenge: Reliable, High-Quality Internet Experiences for All

 Simply providing a student with a device and internet connection at home isn’t enough to ensure high-quality online learning.